Skip to content

 Report Deliverables

-• Capital Structure Analysis: Provides analysis of debt profile, asset backing, and state-owned financial structure.
+• Capital Structure Analysis: Reviews government ownership, debt arrangements, asset backing, liabilities, interest exposure, and balance-sheet flexibility.

-• Regulatory Constraint Assessment: Provides assessment of ESC performance incentives, rebates, and price-review risk.
+• Regulatory Constraint Assessment: Reviews performance incentives, customer rebates, expenditure scrutiny, outcome commitments, and future price-review risk.

 The Five Strategic Pillars